-The design and construction of University Facilities shall comply with the current seismic provisions of the CBC for new buildings and with University policies.
-An EOR shall be responsible for the structural aspects of the entire project and must sign and stamp all final documents for which he/she is responsible.
+The design and construction of University Facilities must, at a minimum, comply with the current seismic provisions of the CBC for new buildings and with University policies.
+An EOR must be responsible for the structural aspects of the entire project and must sign and stamp all final documents for which the EOR is responsible.